-Here is a vegan and gluten-free New England Clam chowder recipe to make in the Instant Pot, just in time for Super Bowl 52 (or LII, if you prefer the more proper Roman numerals)!
+Here is a vegan and gluten-free New England Clam chowder recipe to make in the Instant Pot, just in time for Super Bowl 52 (or LII, if you prefer the more proper Roman numerals) or for National Clam Chowder Day!
 Bring this to that Super Bowl party, and when the New England Patriots face off against the Los Angeles Rams, this vegan, Instant Pot New England clam chowder will wow the fans of both teams!

 This vegan New England clam chowder recipe is the Instant Pot variation of our regular vegan, gluten-free New England Clam chowder, which in turn is a riff on Isa Chandra’s recipe, simplified and now converted for (and tested in) the Instant Pot!